-Let’s cut to the chase – Upwork has made me a lot of money over the years.
+Let’s cut to the chase – Upwork has made a lot of money for me over the years.

 As a freelancer, I’ve earned over $600,000 working for clients.

-As a client, I’ve spent over $10,000 hiring freelancers – an investment that has since paid me back in troves.
+As a client, I’ve spent over $10,000 hiring freelancers – an investment that has since paid me back in droves.